aroberge/reeborg/docs/en/who.rst

-Reeborg is a programmable robot; not a modern high quality robot, but a rather old one, put together rather quickly. **You** are going to be a good programmer, unlike the maker of Reeborg, who created a faulty robot.
+Reeborg is a programmable robot; not a modern high quality robot, but a rather old one, put together rather poorly. **You** are going to be a good programmer, unlike the maker of Reeborg, who created a faulty robot.